Nohta – Nohaleshwar Temple

 Ranga-mandapa

 The entrance doorway of the ranga-mandapa is highly ornate.
 It is composed of five shakhas (bands).
-At the base of the door-jambs are the river goddesses, Ganga over a makara on the right and Yamuna over a tortoise on the left, with attendants and Shiava dvarapalas.
+At the base of the door-jambs are the river goddesses, Ganga over a makara on the right and Yamuna over a tortoise on the left, with attendants and Shaiva dvarapalas.
 The lintel has two horizontal friezes.
-The lower frieze has an image of Nataraja with nava-grhas distributed on his either side.
-The above frieze has Shiva in the middle with Brahma and Vishnu at the terminals.
+The lower frieze depicts Nataraja, with nava-grhas on either side.
+The above frieze features Shiva in the middle, with Brahma and Vishnu at the ends.
 In between are distributed six male divinities, three on each side.
-The ceiling of the mukha-mandapa has a lotus carved inside.
+The ceiling of the mukha-mandapa features a lotus carved into it.
 The ranga-mandapa is rectangular in plan and supported by sixteen pillars, four central and twelve peripheral, divided into nine compartments.
-The central four pillars have bhara-vahakas (weight bearers) above the capital, the rest of the pillars are devoid of this element.
+The central four pillars have bhara-vahakas (weight bearers) above the capital; the rest of the pillars are devoid of this element.

 Antarala doorway